tera8m4/jp-mpv-conf/README.md

 ### Optional: Advanced configuration
 - Refer to the [manual](https://mpv.io/manual/master/) to edit mpv.conf for general configuration.
 - Refer to [manual](https://mpv.io/manual/master/) and [uosc commands](https://github.com/tomasklaen/uosc#commands) to add keybinds in input.conf.
-- Refer to the comments to configure script config files in script-opts folder.
+- Edit script config files in script-opts folder by using the comments.

 ## Scripts
 - [uosc](https://github.com/darsain/uosc) - Adds a minimalist but highly customisable GUI.